HiroshiFHK/portfolio/README.md

-# Portifolio / Portifólio
+# Portfolio / Portifólio

 English:

-My personal portifolio with all the tecnologies that i learn.
+My personal portfolio with all the tecnologies that i learn.

 Feel free to discuss, help, criticize.
 Hope you enjoy.